 The Receiver is in the process of identifying all creditors of each Receivership Entity.
 This is an ongoing process that requires a sizeable portion of the Receiver's time.
-As of October 31, 2024, the Receiver had received 1,329 completed claim forms.
+As of December 31, 2024, the Receiver had received more than 1,359 completed claim forms.